ArchitectsstudioMAS architects + urban design

-From the architect.
+Text description provided by the architects.
 Imagine a place in Johannesburg where you can enjoy music, film, talks, natural history exhibits, and art....
 From early on, it was evident to the architect, Pierre Swanepoel of studioMAS, that CIRCA was to be ‘the’ venue to go to, a place to enjoy the best contemporary art on offer in Johannesburg; it would therefore need to function as a cultural gathering place.
 Forming an art precinct in the north western corner of Rosebank, its design focuses on a comprehensive way of looking at art and in so doing, creates a flexible, multi-purpose building, that gives the visitor complete exposure to all types of art within the ambit of supporting amenities.

 Circa, when viewed together with the existing Everard Read gallery is conceived as more than just a gallery and is therefore equally considerate about the public realm around it.
 It integrates itself with the city and offers more user variety, like a coffee shop and bookshop which are within the open ground floor and spill onto the sidewalk.
 It contains exhibition spaces for crafts and mixed media and large meeting places for public events or smaller private functions.
 The purpose is to create a building responsive to the art on show, offering something physical and real; something that alters perspectives of everyday life.
 The space between the galleries creates an opportunity to enjoy and exhibit large scale sculptures much like a sculpture garden or park or square, thereby making more of our shared public space; not just road surfaces for cars and hiding places for criminals.